 While generally regarded as harmless for most people, when used alone for someone who is seriously ill, AK could cause a delay in getting proper medical treatment.
 According to the American Cancer Society, applied kinesiology has occasionally resulted in harm, including one death due to incorrect diagnosis and choice of treatment.
-Relying on AK alone could be dangerous for patients with serious diseases such as cancer.
+Relying onapplied kinesiology alone could be dangerous for patients with serious diseases such as cancer.

 Is there a governing body that oversees or credentials practitioners of applied kinesiology?

 The International College of Applied Kinesiology (ICAK) seeks to promote the advancement of AK.
 Founded in 1973, it now has chapters in the United States, Canada, Europe, Japan, Russia and Australasia.
 The organization awards certification to practice AK.
 Applicants must have more than 300 hours of instruction, pass several proficiency examinations and submit original research papers to achieve ICAK’s highest level of certification However, ICAK is not recognized by The Council on Chiropractic Education, the agency recognized by the U.S. Department of Education for accreditation of programs that offer a doctor of chiropractic degree.

 How does one get in touch with a practitioner of applied kinesiology?

 The ICAK website has a search function that allows prospective patients to find affiliated AK practitioners in their areas.